tommyettinger/anim8-gdx/README.md

         range, and are only rarely very bright or dark.
 This helps the smoothness of the dithering.
       - Blue noise is also used normally by SCATTER and NEUE, as well as used strangely by CHAOTIC_NOISE.
     - This changed in 0.2.12, and handles smooth gradients better now.
 In version 0.3.5, it changed again to improve behavior on small palettes.
-It changed again in 0.3.8, 0.3.9, and 0.3.13 to improve saturation's appearance.
+It changed again in 0.3.8, 0.3.9, 0.3.13, and 0.3.14 to improve the appearance.
-    - As of 0.3.10, this acts like ROBERTS and GRADIENT_NOISE, but looks... noisier, with less of an orderly grid.
+    - As of 0.3.14, this acts like GRADIENT_NOISE, has subtle artifacts that are less harsh, where GRADIENT_NOISE has a strong artifact that does improve how it handles lightness changes.
   - CHAOTIC_NOISE
     - Like BLUE_NOISE, but it will dither different frames differently, and looks much more dirty/splattered.
       - This is much "harsher" than BLUE_NOISE currently is.